fishen/auto-mapping/README.md

 Person { name: 'fisher', gender: true, age: 18 }
 ```
 # More Convenient Use(reflect-metadata)
-If you have already imported **reflect-metadata** modules into your project, it will infer type automatic except array type.
+If you have already imported **reflect-metadata** module into your project, it will infer type automatic except array type.
 The array type must declare the **type** parameter at any time.
 ```
 import 'reflect-metadata';